 You might want to explain the interesting back story of why you wrote your crime novel or the most important message you shared in your business book.

-Then, during the interview, be sure to work the key messages into your responses.
+Then, during the author interview, be sure to work the key messages into your responses.
 Don’t just wait for the reporter to ask the right questions that lead to your key messages.
 Those questions might never come.